microsoft/vscode-cosmosdb/README.md

 - Open Mongo Explorer view `View: Show Mongo`
 - Add a server by clicking the `+` button in the title.
 Connection string for local Mongo DB: `mongodb://locahost:27017`. **Note**: Start Mongo DB locally for connecting.
 - Expand the connected server to see the DBs
+- Remove the server by right clicking on the server and selecting `Remove Server` action.

 ## Mongo shell playground